banditcpp/bandit/docs/runningtests.md

 ### Colors

-By default, bandit uses colors to highlight the status of the current test run.
+Bandit uses colors to highlight the status of the current test run.

+#### `--colorizer=off`

+Turns colors off.
-In certain IDEs or when running tests in continuous integration environment, this may look ugly.
-By specifying `--colorizer=off` you can tell bandit to stop using colors.
+In certain IDEs or when running tests in continuous integration environment, colors might be ugly or are not supported and you just see the underlying escape sequences.

+#### `--colorizer=light`

+Uses a color theme with light colors for dark backgrounds.
+This is the default.

+#### `--colorizer=dark`

+Uses a color theme with dark colors for light backgrounds.

 ## Tweaking the behavior